XeroAPI/xero-node/README.md

 * TrackingCategories (and TrackingOptions)
 * Users

+The following endpoints are included but are not currently tested or supported for use:
+* Attachments
+* Timesheets (Payroll API)
+* Employees (Payroll API)
+* PayItems (Payroll API)

-The following features are supported:
+The following features are provided:
 * Create / Read / Update / Delete (for most endpoints)
 * Search (using 'where' clause)
 * Efficient pagination with callbacks